-GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, issued in June 2018, establishes guidance designed to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period by simplifying accounting for interest cost incurred before the end of a construction period.
-GASB subsequently issued GASB Statement No. 95, which deferred the effective date of this standard to reporting periods beginning after December 15, 2020.
-The District has not yet determined the impact that this GASB pronouncement will have on its financial statements and disclosures.

-GASB Implementation Guide No. 2019-1, Implementation Guidance Update-2019, issued in April 2019, provides guidance that clarifies, explains, or elaborates on GASB Statements.
-GASB subsequently issued GASB Statement No. 95, which deferred the effective date of this implementation guide to reporting periods beginning after June 15, 2020.
+GASB Implementation Guide No. 2019-3, Leases, issued in August 2019, provides guidance that clarifies, explains, or elaborates on the requirements of Statement No. 87, Leases.
+GASB subsequently issued GASB Statement No. 95, which deferred the effective date of this implementation guide to reporting periods beginning after June 15, 2021.
 The District has not yet determined the impact that this GASB implementation guide will have on its financial statements and disclosures.

+GASB Implementation Guide No. 2020-1, Implementation Guidance Update-2020, issued in April 2020, provides guidance that clarifies, explains, or elaborates on GASB Statements.
+Effective for fiscal years beginning after June 15, 2021, and all reporting periods thereafter.